Ovsclassic/my_portfolio/README.md

 <li>A home page with an introduction and links to other sections</li>
 <li>An about me page that introduces myself and potentials</li>
 <li>A section to contact and connect with me</li>
-<li>A skills section with a list of skills and proficiency levels, and animated hover effects</li>
+<li>A skills section with a list of skills, and animated hover effects</li>
 <li>A projects section with information about my past and current projects, and beautiful hover designs</li>
 <li>An experience section with details about my work experience and education</li>
 </ul>